 1726 Oct 24 Stephen Saxty drowned in ye Bay

-Elizabeth was left as a young widow with two small children.
+Elizabeth was left a young widow with a toddler and a newborn baby.

 We have not found a burial for Elizabeth Saxty.
 She may have married again.

 Marriage.
 St Peter, Sandwich.

 1734 Aug 4 Ralph Coulson and Elizabeth Sexty

 1735 Apr 14 Elizabeth d of Ralph Colson and Elizabeth.

 The baby lived less than four months.